New @ The Zoo

 Please click the following link to learn more about each of our available internship opportunities and to download each section’s job description:

 The Summer Zoo Crew Program is open to students ages 13-17 who seek to learn more about animals and conservation while gaining valuable job skills through a volunteer experience.
-The Zoo Crew provides youth a sneak-peak at the daily operations of the Houston Zoo while simultaneously introducing them to the many different career options available in a zoological setting.
+The Zoo Crew program provides participants a sneak peek of the daily operations at the Houston Zoo while introducing them to the many different career options available in a zoological setting.

-Returning Zoo Crew who participated in the 2012 Summer Zoo Crew program may apply for senior positions in Theatrical, Education, and Camp Zoofari in addition to certain animal sections.
-Please read the detailed Returning Zoo Crew Description and Requirements
+Returning Zoo Crew who participated in the 2013 Summer Zoo Crew program may apply for senior positions in Camp Zoofari, Education, or Theatrical Interpretation in addition to designated animal sections.
+Please read the detailed 2014 Returning Zoo Crew Description, then fill out your application:

 Questions?
 Contact us at email@example.com